JimalShafi/SyriaTelCustomerChurn/README.md

 Consider adjusting the rates for international calls to provide better value to customers with an international plan, potentially reducing their likelihood of churning.

-## Are customers in certain areas more likely to churn?
+## Are Customers in Certain Areas More Likely to Churn?

 **Findings**